The EU actively supports the fruit and vegetables sector through its market-management scheme with four broad goals:

-The European Commission monitors and evaluate both the programmes and the national strategy, based on a common set of performance indicators.
-POs submit annual reports on the implementation of their operational programmes to the relevant nathional authority.
+The European Commission monitors and evaluates both the programmes and the national strategy, based on a common set of performance indicators.
+POs submit annual reports on the implementation of their operational programmes to the relevant national authority.
 The annual reports must accompany their applications for aid.
-Similarly, each country must send the European Commission an annual report on all their POs, PGs, operational funds and programmes, and recognition plans.
+Similarly, each country must send the European Commission an annual report on all their POs, operational funds and programmes, and recognition plans.

 A recognised PO may set up an operational fund to finance its operational programme.
 This fund is financed by the financial contribution of members (or the PO itself) and the EU financial assistance.
 As a general rule, the EU financial assistance is limited to 50% of the total operational fund, and may be increased at 60% in specific cases.

 In regions where producers haven't formed organisations to any great extent, national governments may provide national funding, over and above the operational fund.
 In some cases, this may be partially reimbursed by the EU.